 Chocolate is an aphrodisiac.
 It’s romantic.
 It contains antioxidants.
-Let me cut right to the chase: the real reason I’m sharing this recipe is because it’s pathetically easy.
+Let me cut right to the chase: the real reason I’m sharing this recipe is because it’s amazingly easy.
 But the end result is so impressive that your sweetie is sure to be touched.
 Use the best dark chocolate you can get your hands on; it really makes a difference.
-Recipe and photo contributed by Dynise Balcavage, from Celebrate Vegan (Lyons Press, ©2011).
+Recipe and photo contributed by Dynise Balcavage, from Celebrate Vegan* (Lyons Press, ©2011).

-This delicious and very pretty cake was contributed by Dynise Balcavage from The Urban Vegan: 250 Simple, Sumptuous Recipes from Street Cart Favorites to Haute Cuisine.
-It’s a lovely dessert to serve at Thanksgiving and Christmas, but you need not wait for a special occasion to make and enjoy it. more→
+This delicious and very pretty cake was contributed by Dynise Balcavage from The Urban Vegan: 250 Simple, Sumptuous Recipes from Street Cart Favorites to Haute Cuisine.* It’s a lovely dessert to serve at for winter holiday meals, but you need not wait for a special occasion to make and enjoy it. more→

 Fresh roasted red peppers say “summertime.”
 Their understated sweetness catapults so many foods to the next flavor level.
 Roasted red peppers taste terrific atop crusty bread, seasoned with fresh basil, salt, pepper, olive oil and enjoyed with a glass of dry rose.
 They can also elevate a humble sandwich from drab to fab.
 For an easy summer dinner, try them, thinly sliced, tossed with some arugula and served over whole wheat pasta with a dousing of best-quality extra-virgin olive oil.